How to compress a video on Mac

-Browser-based converters—like Free Convert—make it really easy to compress your videos because there’s no app you need to install.
-The brightside about Free Convert is that you can upload videos up to 1 GB.
-But the downside is that although you get a little more control over the conversion settings, it does tend to compress your video a little more Meaning you’ll probably notice some of the compression in the video quality.
+Browser-based converters—like Free Convert—make it really easy to compress your videos because there's no app you need to install.
+The bright side of Free Convert is that you can upload videos up to 1 GB.
+But the downside is that although you get a little more control over the conversion settings, it does tend to compress your video a little more, meaning you'll probably notice some of the compression in the video quality.

 - Click Choose Files > Select the File > Upload.

 - Then, click Compress Now!

 Compressing your videos is a great way to save space on your Mac's internal hard drive.
 But cleaning up the clutter on your computer is also a surefire way to free up storage.
 That's why it's a good idea to get into the habit of regularly checking for duplicate files.
 Not just videos but all types of files.
 And that's where Gemini 2 can really help you out.
 Since it makes it so simple to scan your hard drive and quickly remove the similar and duplicate files it finds.

 While it might feel like a daunting task at first, reducing video file size on Mac doesn't have to be scary.
 And the good news is you have a couple of different options.
 Whether you decide to use one of the default apps or one of these free tools, hopefully, you're feeling confident in compressing your videos on Mac after reading this article.